 If you purchased any of these products, do not eat them.
 Throw them away in a sealed container or return them to the place of purchase for a refund.
 And always prepare ground meat products cooked to at least 160°F, as established with a meat thermometer, to avoid these types of illnesses.

-The symptoms of an E. coli infection include abdominal cramps, bloody diarrhea, and a mild fever.
+The symptoms of an E. coli infection include severe stomach and abdominal cramps, bloody diarrhea, and a mild fever.
 Most people recover on their own, but some become so ill they must be hospitalized.
 Some patients, especially small children, can develop HUS from this infection and need immediate treatment.
+If you have eaten these products and have experienced these symptoms, see your doctor as soon as possible.
+Tell her you ate this recalled product.